| Colombian

 In Colombia they are more like "bodiless heads."
 Some options for

-1. A shaman visiting the sky world and the underworld.
+interpretation include: 1.
+A shaman visiting the sky world and the underworld.

+2. The male and female aspects.
 3. The sky god above and the earth god below.
+4. Father sun and mother earth.
+5. A couple mating.
+This interpretation stems from

 the concept of the sun's rays (male) fertilizing the earth (female).